How do I apply?

 However, you will probably still need one to obtain your visa.

 Once at the University, we provide dedicated, free English language classes and a personal language mentor for our MSc students.
-These specifically help International students with their assessed written work.
+These specifically help International students with their assessed work.